syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.get-quota-info/docs.en.md

 ### Contributed Software

-One of our customers kindly created an exporter to use this API (v1) with Prometheus and made it available as open source on [GitHub](https://github.com/Staffbase/syseleven-exporter).
+One of our customers kindly created an exporter to use this API (v1) with Prometheus and made it available as open source.
+We are maintaining a fork on [GitHub](https://github.com/syseleven/syseleven-exporter).